91nunocosta/todolist/README.md

 - [ ] add assumptions to README

-- [ ] add discussion of stack and design decisions to the REAME
+- [ ] add discussion of stack and design decisions to the README

 - [ ] complete next steps to README